AguaClara/SWOT/Summary Sheets/Flow_Control_and_Measurement_v2.md

 2. Now the tubes.
 These fix the linearity problems in the "Almost Linear" Flow Controller.
     - The tube connected to the CHT is large diameter to minimize any headloss through it.
     - The three thin tubes are designed to generate a lot of major losses and to minimize minor losses.
 This is to make sure that major losses far exceed any minor losses, which will ensure that the Hagen-Poiseuille equation is applicable and that flow will be directly proportional to the head.
 Why are there 3 tubes?
       1. **3 short instead of 1 short** Removing 2 of the 3 tubes would mean 3 times the flow through the remaining tube.
 This means the velocity in the tube would be 3 times as fast.
-Since minor losses scale with $V^2$ and major losses only scale with $V$, this would decrease the ratio of $\rm{\frac{major \, losses}{minor \, losses}}$, which would be bad.
+Since minor losses scale with $V^2$ and major losses only scale with $V$, this would increase the ratio of $\rm{\frac{minor \, losses}{major \, losses}}$, which would be bad.
       2. One tube whose length is equal to the three combined would be too long to fit in the plant.

     - The large-diameter tube on the right of the three thin tubes is where the chemicals flow out.
 The end of the tube is connected to both a slider and a 'drop tube.'
 The drop tube allows for supercritical flow; once the chemical enters that tube it falls freely and no longer affects the CDC system.